MartianH/node-amqp-simple-connection-manager/README.md

 - Remove callbacks (and `promise-breaker`) in favor of promises only.
 - Remove parsing and `json` options, all clients must pass a `Buffer`.
 - Removed `sendToQueue` logic, only used for publushing to an exchange.
-- Removed `addSetup` as setup on initiailization is prefered and should be enforced.
+- Removed `addSetup`: setup on initiailization is prefered and should be enforced.
-- Removed `fetchServer` as server data is known at startup.
+- Removed `fetchServer`: server data is known at startup.
-- Build to `commonJS` (target `es2017`)uniformaly with typescript types
+- Build to `commonJS` (target `es2017`) uniformaly, no split between CJS and ESM.

 ## Features